Food served in bowls always seems to be the most comforting, and this cheddar baked potato soup is no exception.

 Soup.
 It’s just about the only food I can think about other than pizza since the holidays, so be prepared for more of both.
 Not really sure what about January makes me want pizza, but soup at least makes sense.
 Even though the temperatures are not quite right for this time of year (high of 66 today?
 Seriously?), it’s cool enough for a bowl of comforting and creamy warmth.
+And this quick soup will fill you up right and keep you warm from the inside-out.
+I enjoyed my first (and second) serving with a rosemary roll, MmMmm!

 For anyone who made the usual resolution to eat healthier, this isn’t really the recipe for you.
 Although I did use 2% instead of whole milk!
 Does that make up for the heavy cream and cheese load?
 Probably not so I guess it’s a good thing my resolution* didn’t involve anything in the food section.
 Although I just realized while typing, that this was made before New Years so it wouldn’t have mattered either way!
 Guess it does for all of you though doesn’t it?
 Boo, my apologies for not sharing sooner.